Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Simulations

 The simulated data is generated according to the three models described in Section~\ref{sec:method}.
 For each individual, the latent variables $\bm{r}_i$ were drawn from a multivariate normal distribution $\mathcal{N}(\bm{\theta}, \bm{\Sigma})$, where $\bm{\theta} = (12, 0.1, -0.3, -0.05, 0)'$ and

-Furthermore, the $j$th ($j=1,\dots, m_i=10)$ measurement time was generated by drawing uniformly from the interval $[j, j+1)$.
+Furthermore, the $j$th ($j=1,\dots, m_i=30)$ measurement time was generated by drawing uniformly from the interval $[j, j+1)$.
 Afterwards, the longitudinal risk factor profile and the treatment (of the risk factor) indicator $Y_{ij}, Z_{ij}$ were generated recursively according to $Z_{i,j-1}$ and $Y_{i, j-1}$ following the longitudinal and the treatment model, respectively.
 Treatment at baseline $Z_{i0}$ is taken to be 0 for all individuals.
-For the treatment model, the corresponding parameters were specified to be $\alpha_0 = -5$ and $\alpha_1 = 0.05$ such that $40\%$ of the individuals received treatment during the course of the follow-up.
+For the treatment model, the corresponding parameters were specified to be $\alpha_0 = -3$ and $\alpha_1 = -0.05$ such that $30\%$ of the individuals with 30 repeats received treatment during the course of the follow-up.
+With double the amount of repeats, the percentage of people receiving treatment went up to $45\%$.
 While, in the longitudinal profile, $\sigma_0 = 2$, and $\nu = 0.5$.
-For the survival model, a Weibull baseline hazard function
+For the time-to-event model, a Weibull baseline hazard function

 was specified with the scale parameter $\xi = 150$ and shape parameter $k = 1.5$.
-Survival time $T_i$ was determined using the previously generated conditional mean of the longitudinal profile and the intra-individual variability according to the survival model.
+Event time $T_i$ was determined using the previously generated conditional mean of the longitudinal profile and the intra-individual variability according to the time-to-event model.
 The corresponding coefficients were set to $\gamma_0 = 0.05$ and $\gamma_1 = 0.2$.
-Since both the conditional mean of the longitudinal profile and the intra-individual variability were time-dependent covariates, a simulation algorithm proposed by Prikken et al. (\citealp{Prikken}) for generating survival time according to the Cox's regression model with time-dependent covariates was used.
-After the survival time was determined, data related to observations at periods later than the survival time was discarded.
-In case the simulated survival time is larger than the last measurement time of the longitudinal profile, the individual was considered to be censored at the last time point of the longitudinal data.
+Since both the conditional mean of the longitudinal profile and the intra-individual variability are time-dependent covariates, a simulation algorithm proposed by Prikken et al.~\cite{Prikken} for generating event time according to the Cox's regression model with time-dependent covariates was used.
+After the event time was determined, data related to observations at periods later than the event time were discarded.
+In case the simulated event time is larger than the last measurement time of the longitudinal profile, the individual was considered to be censored at the last time point of the longitudinal data.